| Title: | Imputation of Missing Data in Sequence Analysis |

 1. If the previous time point is missing and the maximum length of a

-missing gap, which is specified by the argument maxgap
+missing gap, which is specified by the argument maxgap, is reached,

 the time point is set as observed.